-Our proposed investigation will determine what services the LLC provided to BNC, JD, breakdown of expenditures attributable to each of the relevant Respondent candidate committees, to assess whether BNC and JD's retainer payments to the LLC for candidate recruitment funded testing-the-waters activities for any of the candidates.
+Our proposed investigation will determine what services the LLC provided to BNC, JD, provided as part of its candidate recruitment efforts on behalf of BNC and JD, including a breakdown of expenditures attributable to each of the relevant Respondent candidate committees, to assess whether BNC and JD's retainer payments to the LLC for candidate recruitment funded testing-the-waters activities for any of the candidates.
 We will request information and documentation regarding the specific services the LLC provided to the other Respondents in the course of its "strategic consulting" to establish whether and how BNC, JD, the LLC, or

-Respondent made to the LLC.
+12 Respondent made to the LLC.
 In particular, we will seek information on what services the LLC